BoyuanZhang/monogame_tile_solution/README.md

 	  knowledge on the MonoGame Framework

-	- To create a re-usable Tile-Engine and Tile-Editor for the creation and enjoyment of Tile-Based MonoGame games.
+	- To create a re-usable Tile-Engine and Tile-Editor for the creation and enjoyment of Tile-Based MonoGame games

+Current Roadmaps

+	- Implement Tile-object based layer layouts opposed to texture indexing layouts

+	- Implement Tile collision system that can be used by a collision engine

+	- Implement XML property files for the saving and loading of Tile Layer Layouts and their properties

+	- Introduce Partition Tree optimizations for drawing in Game-mode (only draw tiles in the visible partition)

-Credit to Nick Gravelyn's Tile Engine tutorial for getting this project and I started on Tile-Engines
+Credit to Nick Gravelyn's Tile Engine tutorial for getting this project and I started on Tile-Engines!